tayduivn/Rhomicom-ERP-Compose/README.md

 3. cd  to api_image/code and run
  - npm install
 4. cd to db/initdb/pgdb and download sample db file into it if needed
- - NB: Sample DB Can be downloaded from https://gitlab.rhomicom.com:8443/admin2/rhomicom-public-stuff/-/blob/master/2_sample_database.sql
+ - NB: Sample DB can be downloaded from https://gitlab.rhomicom.com:8443/admin2/rhomicom-public-stuff/-/blob/master/2_sample_database.sql
 5. Alternatively sample DB can be restored after running containers via terminal
  - docker exec -it rho-pgadmin sh